pipecat-ai/rtvi-infra-examples/local/README.md

 # RTVI Local Infrastructure Example

-This is a useful example for testing your clients as it contains everything you need to work with the RTVI client in local development.
+Example for testing your clients in development, containing everything you need to connect a bot to your RTVI client.
 It can also be used as a starting point for building your own realtime AI voice and video workflows on your deployment target of choice.

+For low traffic use-cases, where running as processes is adequete, this example is cloud-deploy ready and Dockerfiles are included.

 This project includes two Python files: